Woman running on the Brooklyn Bridge

 Our sustainable solutions approach includes circular criteria

 One of our sustainability commitments is to develop, produce and sell more sustainable solutions.
-We’re well on track to deliver our 2030 target of more than 50% revenue coming from sustainable solutions, having achieved 40% in 2022.
+We’re well on track to deliver our 2030 ambition of more than 50% revenue coming from sustainable solutions, having achieved 40% in 2022.
 We assess the sustainability characteristics of our products and services using our externally verified Sustainable Product Portfolio Assessment (SPPA) [1].
 The assessment is based on the following criteria, which include circularity topics:

 · Reduced carbon and energy